DevExpress-Examples/wpf-propertygrid-add-an-item-to-a-collection-or-a-dictionary/Readme.md

 ## Implementation Details

+The project includes the following examples:

+* _Collection_.
+This example demonstrates how to add an item to a collection.
+* _Dictionary_.
+This example demonstrates how to add an item to a dictionary.

-[XamlInitializer](https://docs.devexpress.com/WPF/DevExpress.Xpf.PropertyGrid.XamlInitializer) class allows you to use XAML to add items to a collection.
+The _Collection_ example implements the [XamlInitializer](https://docs.devexpress.com/WPF/DevExpress.Xpf.PropertyGrid.XamlInitializer) class allows you to use XAML to add items to a collection.
 Add the [XamlInitializer](https://docs.devexpress.com/WPF/DevExpress.Xpf.PropertyGrid.XamlInitializer) instance to the `Window.Resources` and specify the [TypeDefinition](https://docs.devexpress.com/WPF/DevExpress.Xpf.PropertyGrid.TypeDefinition) items that an end-user can add to a collection.

 ```xml
 <Window.Resources>